What is the difference between Pension Trusts and Contract Pensions?

 The Government Actuarially Determined or GAD rates and how they affect your retirement income from QNUPS

-To give you an example, if the GAD rates for a 60-year-old, which are based on the 15 year Government Gilt rates* of the day, would be £47 per 1000 of a fund or 4.7%.
+To give you an example, the GAD rates for a 60-year-old, which are based on the 15-year Government Gilt rates* of the day, would be £47 per 1000 of a fund or 4.7%.
 Under different circumstances where gilt yields have been higher, those rates have been up at 8.9%, so a fund of £1,000,000 would provide an income of £89,000 per year to the retiree.
 The GAD rates increase the older you get, so retiring at 65 would push them to 6.6% & 9.5% and at age 70 to 7.5% & 10.4%.
-These calculations are based on the 100% GAD numbers, the max available in retirement is up to 150% of GAD.
+These calculations are based on the 100% GAD numbers; the max available in retirement is up to 150% of GAD.

 *Gilts are bonds issued by the UK Government.
 The term gilt is often used informally to describe any bond with a very low risk of default and a correspondingly low rate of return.